rbmathis/azurecodegpt/README.md

 #### Commands:
 - `Ask aoaigpt`: will provide a prompt for you to enter any query
 - `aoaigpt: Explain selection`: will explain what the selected code does
-- `aoaigpt: Refactor selection`: will try to refactor the selected code
+- `aoaigpt: Refactor and Optimize selection`: will try to refactor and optimize the selected code
 - `aoaigpt: Find problems`: looks for problems/errors in the selected code, fixes and explains them
-- `aoaigpt: Optimize selection`: tries to optimize the selected code
+- `aoaigpt: Write tests` : tries to create unit tests for the selected code

 `Ask aoaigpt` is also available when nothing is selected.
 For the other four commands, you can **customize the exact prompt** that will be sent to the AI by editing the extension settings in VSCode Preferences.